pajaKr/nhl_project/README.md

 Here is the home advantage we have discovered reflected slightly in the fact that when the value is 0.5, meaning that both teams have won and lost the same number of matches in duels the win is predicted for the home team.

-The accuracy of this model is 54.05% which is a bit worst than the accuracy of the Logistic regression model.
+The accuracy of this model is 54.05% which is a bit worse than the accuracy of the Logistic regression model and the Neural Network.
 But the accuracy varies widely as for some duels the accuracy is 100% (22 duels) and for some 0% (6 duels).
 If we remove Seattle Kraken a team that has just recently joined NHL (they played NHL only in the season 2021/2022) so there is not as much data.
 Those numbers drop to 0 duels for 0% accuracy and 6 duels for 100% accuracy.
 So this model should not be used with Seattle Kraken as the small amount of data available makes it unreliable and highly variable.

 #### Logistic regression model